Maneevao/LittleBookOfSemaphores/README.md

 # LittleBookOfSemaphores
-LaTeX source and supporting code for The Little Book of Semaphores, by Allen Downey.
+The Little Book of Semaphores, by Allen Downey.